antoniodegou/wordupp/README/TXT/user_experience.md

 * [Structure Plane](ux_structure.md)

-wordUpp's structure is designed to provide a logical and seamless user flow.
+WordUpp's structure is designed to provide a logical and seamless user flow.
 This includes intuitive navigation, categorisation of design tools, and a coherent pathway that guides users from selecting canvas size and choosing text effects to finalising their design masterpieces.

 * [Skeleton Plane](ux_skeleton.md)